paulgolter/blender-pipeline-integration/README.md

 bpy.utils.register_class(wm_OT_print_context)
 ```

-**_Note:_** Paste this snippet in the Blender script editor and execute it.
+>**_Note:_** Paste this snippet in the Blender script editor and execute it.
 Make sure to then run the Operator in the "Print Context" Panel in the 3D Viewport on the right side.
 Have a look at the Python console!

 #### **Operator Functions:**

-- `poll`: Check if Operator can run.
+- **poll**: Check if Operator can run.
 Always runs first, if it returns `False` Operator won't run.
 If the poll fails the operator will also be greyed out in the UI.
 Notice that if the Operator is exposed in a UI Panel the poll function will be executed every time the panel is redrawn.
 So the check here should not be too complex.

 <!-- TODO: Note about cls.test_attr can't be queried in poll function -->

-- `execute`:
+- **execute**:
-The execute function is the main fucntion of the Operator.
-It is always being executed when calling an Operator from the UI or by Python.
+The execute function is the main function of the Operator.
+It is always being executed when calling an Operator from the UI or by Python (by default).
-It needs to return a `Set()` that contains a Literal.
+It needs to return a `Set` that contains a Literal.
 Common values are:
     - "CANCELLED"
     - "FINISHED"

         For a full list refer [this](https://docs.blender.org/api/current/bpy.ops.html#calling-operators) link.

-- `invoke`:
+- **invoke**:
 The invoke function is used to initialize the operator from the context at the moment the operator is called.
 If an Operator is called from the UI the invoke function is being executed by default.
+It is usually used to initialize certain values of the Operator.
 So make sure if you reimplement invoke to also call execute at the end.
 The invoke function also has access to the [Event](https://docs.blender.org/api/current/bpy.types.Event.html) object, which contains further information how the Operator was called (mouse position, etc).

 #### **Built in Operator Properties:**

-- `bl_idname`:
+- **bl_idname**:
 Has to be a unique ID.
 Meaning no 2 Operators can share the same bl_idname.
 This ID is also being used in other places.
-For example when exposing an Operator in the UI the string value of bl_idname is used. (`row.operator("wm.print_context")`)
+For example when exposing an Operator in the UI the string value of bl_idname is used: `row.operator("wm.print_context")`.

-- `bl_label`: Is the default Label that is being displayed inside of the button when eposing an Operator in the UI.
+- **bl_label**: Is the default Label that is being displayed when exposing an Operator in the UI.

-- `bl_description`: Is the description text being displayed int the pop-up when users hover over an Operator in the UI.
+- **bl_description**: Is the description text being displayed in the pop-up when users hover over an Operator in the UI.

 Besides of those Properties you can aso define:

-- `bl_options`: A set of Literals.
+- **bl_options**: A set of Literals.
 Please refer to [Operator Type Flag Items](https://docs.blender.org/api/current/bpy_types_enum_items/operator_type_flag_items.html#rna-enum-operator-type-flag-items) for a full list of options.
-With those flags you can control if an Operator for example should be undoable, show up in a operator search results and more.
+With those flags you can control if an Operator for example should be un-doable, show up in a operator search results and more.

 #### **Calling Operators from Python**

-When registering an Operator with `bpy.utils.register_class()` the `bl_idname` class attribute indicates the "adress" of the operator.
+When registering an Operator with `bpy.utils.register_class()` the `bl_idname` class attribute indicates the "address" of the operator.

 Examples: